microsoft/hlsl-specs/docs/Process.md

 feature will only be rejected if it does not meet the restrictions of a conforming extension, in which case it will need to either be revised to meet that definition or go through the full review process.

+### Extension Deprecation Process

+If a significant number of user bugs arise with an extension and the platform or vendor who contributed the feature abandons maintenance and no other party takes up the maintenance an extension may be deprecated and removed following a deprecation period of no less than 6 months.

+Decisions to deprecate an extension will not be taken lightly, however carrying broken features in the compiler will cause more harm to users than good.